 Recommended for Outdoor Activities because: Kayaking, hiking, swimming (pool), and camping, are just a few activities available at Tampa's Hillsborough River State Park.

 Skye's expert tip: For fun, take a spin on a rented tandem bike.
-There is a rental/gift/coffee shop deep in the park beside the large pool.
+There is a rental/gift/coffee shop located deep in the park.

 Lettuce Lake Regional Park is located along the Hillsborough River about half an hour north of downtown Tampa.
-The river at this point is in its natural state, untouched by houses and development, giving visitors a chance to experience a natural Florida landscape.
-The park features 240 acres of wooded picnic areas, a playground and a paved path for bikes and joggers complete with fitness course.
+The river at this point is in its natural state, untouched by houses and development, giving visitors a chance to experience the natural Florida landscape.
+The park features 240 acres of wooded picnic areas, a playground and a paved path for bikes and joggers complete with a fitness course.
 A haven for nature lovers and bird watchers, the park features an amazing 3,500-foot boardwalk and observation tower where visitors can view a variety of wildlife.
 Visit the interpretive center for exhibits on the local birds, vegetation, and animals.
 Saturdays and Sundays at 8:30 am the park features a free guided nature walk.
 You can also explore the river by canoe and kayak as the park features a boat launch and rentals.

 Recommended for Outdoor Activities because: Lettuce Lake Park features several ways to enjoy Florida's beautiful natural landscape including an extensive boardwalk, observation tower and canoe/kayak rentals.

 Skye's expert tip: The cost for park entrance is only $2 per car, but heads up - it is cash only.

 eBoats is an electric boat rental company that operates out of a kiosk on the docks in front of the Tampa Convention Center.
-Renting one of these charming boats is a great way to explore Tampa's harbor, feast your eyes on some of the largest and most beautiful houses in town, and head up-river to explore the bridges, parks, and landmarks that line its banks.
+Renting one of these charming boats is a wonderful way to explore Tampa's harbor, feast your eyes on some of the largest and most beautiful houses in town, and head up-river to explore the bridges, parks, and landmarks that line its banks.
 The 21-foot, electric boats are quiet, eco-friendly, covered, and only go about 6 mph.
 They are safe and easy to operate for almost anyone, but if you have concerns, you can spend a little additional money and get a Captain to do the steering for you.